James Tom: Early life and education

 Tom was born and raised in San Francisco, California.
-Tom’s grandfather is Japanese American activist Edison Uno.
+Tom’s grandfather is Japanese-Chinese American activist Edison Uno.
 He enjoyed acting in high school, and later joined the improvisation team at Smith College.

 Tom graduated from Smith in 2013.
 In 2016, he completed a two-year acting program at the Maggie Flanagan Studio.

 Career

 In 2011, Tom started performing at open mics in San Francisco.
 In 2013, he moved to New York City to pursue a career in comedy.

 In 2021, Tom was named a New Face of Comedy at the Just for Laughs comedy festival.

 In 2022, Tom's solo show, Less Lonely, had its off-Broadway premiere at the Cherry Lane Theatre.
 The show returned to off-Broadway in 2023 for a limited engagement at the Greenwich House Theater, presented by his friend Elliot Page.

 Tom worked as a story editor for the HBO Max series Our Flag Means Death.
 His other credits include the animated series Tuca & Bertie, the Netflix/Funny or Die short film Soojung Dreams of Fiji, and an Instagram live advice show for Netflix, Dear Jes.

 In March 2024, Tom appeared in a Netflix comedy special, Hannah Gadsby's Gender Agenda, hosted by Hannah Gadsby and also featuring fellow genderqueer comedians Alok, Chloe Petts, DeAnne Smith, Krishna Istha, Asha Ward, and Mx.
 Dahlia Belle.